QUINLAN VISUAL ARTS CENTER

 Picture

-Reviews From the community
+Reviews from the Community

+Ekphrasis is a way of discovering hidden dimensions and beauty in visual art.
 It surprised and delighted me, as an amateur poet, to transform visual art into poetry.
-It has opened new doors as I look at transforming one form of art into another...it has opened my eyes-plus it is fun." - Jeff Jones, community member
+It has opened new doors as I look at transforming one form of art into another...it has opened my eyes-plus it is fun."

 In an effort to introduce and lead others into a place of poetic quiet, attention and creation, we invite the community to submit original poems inspired by works of art at the Quinlan Visual Arts Center.